-In the College of Education, EDU 595, Introduction to Educa-tional Research, is a prerequisite for EDU 681-2-3, Independent Study and EDU 606, Thesis Direction.
+In the College of Education, EDU 595, Introduction to Educational Research, is a prerequisite for EDU 681-2-3, Independent Study and EDU 606, Thesis Direction.

 (5) Students who wish to add or drop courses after registration may do so during the drop/add period at the beginning of the semester.
 No charge is incurred when the student drops a course before the first class meets.
 Dropping one class and adding another class results in no charge during the drop/add period.
-A student should contact the Student Records and Financial Services Office or relevant graduate division office for drop/add dates.
+A student should contact the records office or relevant graduate division office for drop/add dates.